 We have commitments to extend credit and letters of credit to satisfy the financing needs of our borrowers.
 These financial instruments involve, to varying degrees, elements of credit risk in excess of the amount recognized on the financial statements.
 Commitments to extend credit are agreements to lend to a borrower as long as there is not a violation of any condition established in the loan contract.
 Standby letters of credit are agreements to pay a beneficiary if there is a default on a contractual arrangement.
-At December 31, 2021, we had commitments to extend credit and unexercised commitments related to standby letters of credit of \$1.2 billion.
-Additionally, we had \$19.3 million of issued standby letters of credit as of December 31, 2021.
+As of December 31, 2022, we had commitments to extend credit and unexercised commitments related to standby letters of credit of \$1.3 billion.
+Additionally, we had \$23.4 million of issued standby letters of credit as of December 31, 2022.